 Our report is solely for the purpose of assisting the Sharqiyah Desalination Company SAOG for submission of agreed upon procedures report on the compliance with the Code of Corporate Governance (the "Code") to Capital Market Authority ("CMA") to assist in compliance of requirements prescribed in the CMA Circular No. E/10/2016 dated 1 December 2016 (together the "Governance Code") and may not be suitable for another purpose.
+This report is intended solely for the Sharqiyah Desalination Company SAOG and the intended users and should not be used by, or distributed to, any other parties.

-Responsibilities of the Sharqiyah Desalination Company SAOG
+Responsibilities of Sharqiyah Desalination Company SAOG